 Feminism is like the holocaust.
 Usually, I walk around unaware of how horrible it is, but every so often, I see or hear something that reminds me of it, and I cannot believe it’s a real thing.

-Recently, I was talking to a rape victim.
-No, I wasn’t talking to a girl who was raped—rather, I was talking to a guy whose mind had been raped by feminism.
-You see, he had a girl in his bed, and while they were making out and petting heavy, he asked her if she wanted to have sex.
+The other day, I was talking to a guy whose masculinity had been genocided by the tyranny of equality.
+He recently had a girl in his bed, and while they were making out and petting heavy, he asked her if she wanted to have sex.
 Out loud; explicitly.
 Ugh, it’s like nails on the chalkboard.
 Big surprise: she said no, got turned off, and then left.

 It’s like asking a girl where she wants to go on your date.